AdoryVo/lists/dailies.md

 ## 🎵 Music
 - [Bandle](https://bandle.app) - Guess the song based on a series of revealed instrument melodies
+- [Harmonies](https://harmonies.io) - Connections, but categories are music, song, and artist related
 - [Musicle](https://musicle.app) - Guess songs based off of music snippets
 - [PopIdle](https://popidle.the-sound.co.uk/) - Guess the album based on pixels from its album cover
+- [Spotle](https://spotle.io/) - Guess the music artist based off of hints about them

 ## 🏠 Real Estate
 - [Housle](https://housle.house) - Guess the asking price of a house based on pictures and clues